 Procedure Outline / Method(s) used to carry out this procedure Responsibility of Evidence generated by this procedure to ensure its effectiveness It is recognised that allegations of sexual harassment, harassment or bullying can influence the victim's confidence and willingness to report such occurrences.
-In particular, the named point of reporting, as defined in the College Complaints Procedures, may give rise for concern or discomfort for the individual.
+In particular, the named point of reporting, as defined in the College Complaints Procedures, may give rise to concern or discomfort for the individual.
 While CCT encourages reporting through the prescribed procedures relevant to staff or students, the College acknowledges and recognises the right of the complainant to initiate their complaint through the point of contact with whom they feel most comfortable.
-All staff Records of reporting and referral Upon receipt of a complaint, the College will seek to revert to the applicable procedures, making appropriate exceptions where reasonable and justified.
+Upon receipt of a complaint, the College will seek to revert to the applicable procedures, making appropriate exceptions where reasonable and justified.
+All staff Records of reporting and referral

 All individuals making an allegation of sexual harassment, harassment, or bullying will be provided with access to supports for the duration of any investigatory or disciplinary proceedings as deemed appropriate.
 The College reserves the right to suspend any individual accused of sexual harassment, harassment or bullying pending investigations and disciplinary proceedings.
 Records of allegations, investigations and disciplinary proceedings will be retained in accordance with the applicable policy.

-Monitoring Monitor (Job Title) Frequency Monitoring Method(s) Dean of Academic Affairs Ongoing reviews each semester - Review of all Complaints applications made each academic year - Review of Policy and Procedure Monitoring and Report form, for this policy - Annual review of policy information
+Monitoring Monitor (Job Title) Aonitor (Job Title) Frequency Monitoring Method(s) Dean of Academic Affairs Ongoing reviews each semester Review of all Complaints applications made each academic year Review of Policy and Procedure Monitoring and Report form, for this policy Annual review of policy information

 Policy Title Mutual Respect

 Responsible Officer(s) Dean of Academic Affairs

-Issuance Date August 2015
+Issuance Date June 2025

-Effective Date August 2015
+Effective Date June 2025

 Last Review Date July 2019

-Supersedes Version 1.0
+Supersedes Version 2.0

 Next Review Date August 2024

 Designated Reviewer(s) Dean of Academic Affairs

 Scope Internal staff (full and part time); Learners; Appeals Board

 Revision Approval Date Revision Description Originator Approved By New Policy August 2015 New QA system Senior Management Team Head of Academics, College Registrar Version 2.0 March 2018 Removal of duplication of process resulting in overlap with complaints procedures and disciplinary procedures for staff and students.
-Revised policy directs complainants to applicable procedures but acknowledges right of reporting to an alternative party.
-Dean of Academic Affairs Academic Council
+Revised policy directs complainants to applicable procedures but acknowledges the right of reporting to an alternative party.
+Dean of Academic Affairs Academic Council Version 2.1 June 2025 Minor updates for presentation purposes Dean of Academic Affairs Academic Council

-CCT Policy area Learning Resources and Student Support Statutory & System Wide The Irish Qualifications and Quality Act (Education and Training), 2012; European Standards and Guidelines for QA in the European Basis Higher Education Area, QQI Core Statutory QA Guidelines Related CCT Policies / Forms CCTP803 Staff Code of Conduct CCTP903 Learner Code of Conduct and Disciplinary Procedures CCTP903 Complaints Procedures
+CCT Policy area Learning Resources and Student Support Statutory & System Wide The Irish Qualifications and Quality Act (Education and Training), 2012; European Standards and Guidelines for QA in the European Higher Basis Education Area, QQI Core Statutory QA Guidelines Related CCT Policies / CCTP803 Staff Code of Conduct Forms CCTP903 Students Complaints Procedures CCTP906 Learner Code of Conduct and Disciplinary Procedures